Water Conservation Tips

 - Mow lawn higher during very warm weather

-This is a demonstration project at the Rainbow Canyon Homeowner's Association.
-They converted over 96,945 square feet of non-functional turf to low-watering California-friendly plants.
+Rainbow Canyon Homeowner's Association converted over 96,945 square feet of non-functional turf to low-watering California-native plants.
 The site incorporates public safety through sound water management by removing the potential for slipping due to over-watering and run-off.
-Click the link below to view the pictures and progress via the Rainbow Canyon Homeowner's Association Irrigation System Retrofit (PDF).
+View pictures and progress via the Rainbow Canyon Homeowner's Association Irrigation System Retrofit (PDF).